The Ultimate WordPress CMS Breakup List

 Question: We’re not ready to move our whole site over to HubSpot, but we are on HubSpot Marketing Pro and we want to leverage the content SEO tools with our blog content.
 What will happen to our site’s SEO if our blog is moved over to HubSpot?
 Does the clout and ranking go to HubSpot?

-Answer: Hosting a blog separate from the rest of the site pages on HubSpot is handled by creating a sub domain of the main domain.
-The behind the curtain tooling powering that subdomain is HubSpot, but the authority lives on the subdomain.
+Answer: Hosting a blog separate from the rest of the site pages on HubSpot is handled by creating a subdomain of the main domain.
+The behind-the-curtain tooling that powers that subdomain is HubSpot, but the authority lives on the subdomain.

 Q: What about our site design?
 Won’t the blog pages (or all site pages if we are moving everything over) look different on the HS platform?

 A: The design of your site is mirrored on all pages that live on HubSpot first by the HubSpot team, across landing pages and blog pages.
 Once our agency takes over, we handle any tweaks necessary to make sure the design integrity is maintained.